Texas A&M University School of Architecture: Departments

 The Department of Architecture at Texas A&M University is one of the largest and most diverse professional programs in the United States, with five unique degree programs.
-Nationally ranked among other accredited professional programs in architecture, the department enters its second century of architectural education by creating and disseminating knowledge to students through the studio education method with an emphasis on sustainability.
+Nationally ranked among other accredited professional programs in architecture, the department enters its second century of architectural education by creating and disseminating knowledge to students through the studio education method with emphases on health, historic preservation, sustainability, and emerging technologies.